Backblaze is part of a great backup solution

 At the time I wasn’t concerned with Time Machine backups (I should have been) but I did have both Backblaze and Dropbox so I was easily able to grab the files I needed super quick.

-(side note: if it wasn't for Nick recommending Backblaze a few weeks previous I would have been shafted!)
+(side note: if it wasn't for my friend Nick recommending Backblaze a few weeks previous I would have been in trouble!)

 Backblaze even has the option to ship out your data on a hard drive if that is easier for you, I believe this is a paid offering but if you have gigabytes upon gigabytes of data it would make a lot of sense.